 Queen Victoria and her family often spent their summer and early autumn months on the estate, and following the death of Prince Albert, the Queen would spend up to four months at a time at the castle.
 These periods of residence were marked by happy occasions such as the birth of Princess Victoria of Battenberg, and the wedding of the daughter of a royal footman and dresser to the Queen.

-National Records of Scotland, Statutory Birth Records, 183/21
+Crown copyright, National Records of Scotland, Statutory Records of Births, 183/21

 As a young Princess, Victoria spent much of her childhood at Balmoral with her mother and grandmother when they were in residence on the estate; the Queen only agreed to Princess Beatrice’s marriage on condition that she would remain by the monarch’s side as companion and unofficial secretary.
 According to Gerard Noel ('Ena, Spain's English Queen, 1999) Balmoral was a favourite home for the Princess which she often referred to affectionately in letters to one of her cousins, Princess Mary of Teck.
 For the Battenbergs, Balmoral was an attractive home with days spent in the fresh air, walking, fishing and riding through beautiful surroundings.

-National Records of Scotland, Statutory Birth Records, 183/24
+Crown copyright, National Records of Scotland, Statutory Register of Births, 183/24

-National Records of Scotland, Statutory Marriage Records, 183/2/1
+Crown copyright, National Records of Scotland, Statutory Registers of Marriages, 183/2/1

 Different records can unlock varying types of information about a place or the people living there; valuation rolls not only provide details of the rental or rateable value of landed estates in Scotland, but also interesting information about the tenants.
 Balmoral Estate is a good illustration of this and details of its inhabitants can be found in the volumes of the valuation rolls.